Elsie19/clam/headers/README.md

 | `ini.sh`     | Implements INI file support                          |
 | `strings.sh` | Implements operations on strings                     |
 | `debug.sh`   | Implements fancy debugging output                    |

+### Headers with external dependencies
+`log.sh` uses `mktemp` to create a temporary file, but will fallback to using a semi-random string generated for the file name by Bash if `mktemp` is not installed.

 ### Header docs